statiqdev/Website/input/web/content/front-matter.md

-﻿Description: Front matter helps you define metadata for your files.
+﻿Title: Front Matter
 ---
 Front matter is a convenient way to define [metadata](/framework/concepts/metadata) for your files inline with their content.

 Front matter is defined at the start of a file and is delimited from the rest of the file with a line consisting of a series of dashes: `---`.

-Front matter is written as YAML (support for more front matter formats such as JSON and XML is coming soon).
+It's typically written as YAML (though support for more front matter formats such as JSON and XML is coming soon).

 For example, a file that contains front matter might look like: